 Without the pull of curiosity, innovation dies.
 One of the most critical leadership qualities is using that curiosity to constantly learn.

-A high-potential team leader is always looking to do and be better today than yesterday.
+A high-potential team lead is always looking to do and be better today than yesterday.
 That not only builds team performance, it builds the business.

 Great leaders take some time to ‘mourn’ their losses and failures but then bounce right back.
 If you are doing something innovative, you are going to fail at some point.

-A team leader learns, forgives themselves, and then jumps right back in for their next great win.
+A team lead learns, forgives themselves, and then jumps right back in for their next great win.

 5. A Desire to Be a Team Leader